shibli786/ruby-web-framework/README.md

 # ruby-web-framework

+    gem install rack
+    gem install byebug # for debug

-This sample application to build custom web framework built on the top of rack.
+This is sample application to build custom web framework on the top of rack.